Funnyguy77/PocketSphinxUnityDemo/README.md

 - iOS

 ## Installation
-Simply download or fork this project and open it in your version of Unity.
+Simply download or clone this project and open it in your version of Unity.
 (Tested in Unity 2018.4.13f1 LTS)

 ## Other great resources:
 - [CMUSphinx](https://cmusphinx.github.io/)